amytang0/tldr-travel/README.md

 appropriate one](http://www.xe.com/iso4217.php#A) for the country.
 If you list the exchange rate in your guide, once in a while it'll update your rough estimate with a more accurate one.

-Now we can get to filling out the actual content of the guide!
-This can be done in markdown, no need to write HTML.
-Feel free to fill out the ones you find relevant / delete the others.
-You may of course also add other ones I didn't think of!

 Below the actual content of the guide are the `cities-meta` div and `routes-meta` div, which contain the metadata for the city markers and route